Achill Greenway parkrun

 Every Saturday at 9.30am, a 5km run, jog or walk on a straight ‘out and back’ route (go 2.5km out, turn and come 2.5km back).
-Start at shoreline in Polranny, just down from Sweeney’s garage.
+Start at new Greenway extension at Achill Sound (opposite McLoughlin’s Pub).

 This community event is organised and hosted by volunteers.
 If you would like to volunteer please get in touch by email to email@example.com.

 The course is 5000m (5k) long.
 This has been accurately measured by us with a professional measuring wheel.
-The course is at Achill Greenway, Achill.
-The course is run entirely on tarmac paths.
+The course is at Achill Greenway, Achill and runs from Achill Sound towards Saula and back.
+The course is run on tarmac paths.
 Some sections of the course may accumulate mud, leaves and puddles after rain.
 Dependent on availability, marshals will be at key sections of the course, or signs will be in place.

 Please remember that the parkrun uses shared paths.
 For the continued success of the event, please give way to other park users.
 This won’t hurt your time, it won’t stop you from getting a PB and it will make sure everyone continues to enjoy the event.